Threat Detection Policies

 Duplicate a managed policy if you want to edit additional attributes.

-Example use case: You need different scopes or actions (such as notification channels) for the same set of rules within a Managed Policy.
+Example use case is when you need different scopes or actions, such as notification channels, for the same set of rules within a Managed Policy.

 Attributes